migramirez2/Harmony-ONE/progress/casey-gardiner.md

+2024-01-16 Tue: The holidays are over, and it's been a busy and productive period for the team.
+We're gearing up for the much-anticipated 2024.1.0 forking update, which promises to introduce leader rotation alongside many enhancements to the blockchain.
+This update, encapsulated in pull request #4546, culminates extensive development efforts, including fixes for memory leaks, dead code, data races, and numerous optimizations and cleanups across various issues from #4539 to #4611.
+These improvements refine the existing functionalities and lay the groundwork for more robust and efficient operations.

+This release phase, however, hasn't been without its challenges.
+Rigorous testing has highlighted areas needing further improvement, driving us to enhance the codebase for increased security and bug-free performance.
+My contributions have been centered on conducting multiple code reviews and validator tests, ensuring that each update aspect is thoroughly vetted and optimized.

+In addition to these technical endeavors, I have also been revising the paper I mentioned.
+Though demanding, the revision process is paving the way for the release of a technical paper that will outline our ambitious plans for 2024.
+This paper will detail the upcoming protocol enhancements and highlight the exciting developments we have in store for the Harmony ecosystem.

 2023-12-18 Mon: At Palo Alto Office last week.
 Besides meetings on upcoming improvements and the potential development of a game, the week primarily consisted of working on fixing a bug during the protocols undelegation process.
 The Hard Fork update was released last Friday, and the fork happened Sunday.
 A full report will be released in the coming days.

 ---